cptpcrd/pypsutil/docs/index.rst

    Note: On Linux, if ``/proc`` is mounted with ``hidepid=1``, it is not possible to get the process creation time (or indeed, any information except the PID/UID/GID of the process) of other users' processes when running an unprivileged user.
-This function will raise a ``PermissionError`` if that occurs; if you wish to simply skip these processes then use :py:func:`process_iter_available()` instead.
+This function will raise a :py:class:`AccessDenied` if that occurs; if you wish to simply skip these processes then use :py:func:`process_iter_available()` instead.